nickjourjine/wild-mus-vocal-ecology/README.md

     - `unzip path/to/wild-mus-vocal-ecology-data.zip` (MacOS Terminal)
     - `Expand-Archive -Path path\to\wild-mus-vocal-ecology-data.zip -DestinationPath path\to\output-folder` (Windows Powershell)

-	You should end up with a folder called wild-mus-vocal-ecology-data containing four directories: "data", "models", and "annotations".
+	You should end up with a folder called wild-mus-vocal-ecology-data containing three directories: "data", "models", and "annotations".

 3. Copy or move the contents of the wild-mus-vocal-ecology-data folder (not the folder itself) to the wild-mus-vocal-ecology folder you cloned or downloaded from this repository.